pivotal-sprout/sprout-exemplar/README.md

 ### Integration specs

 Integrations specs will run the default recipe on the host system (destructive) and make assertions on the system after install.

-*Note:* It has a precondition that foobar is _not_ already installed on the system.
+*Note:* It has a precondition that exemplar is _not_ already installed on the system.

 ```
 bundle